Bronze Age Carved Stones (PRAWR 207, 208)

 OS Maps - Landranger 104 (Leeds & Bradford), Explorer 297 (Lower Wharfedale & Washburn Valley)

-The second stone has also been moved from its original position, this time from Adel Moor and it was discovered in 1870 during clearance and is know to have been found with a collection of flint arrowheads.
-This square slab propped up against a wall close to the plague stone has a very unusual design for this region - it consists of a central circular depression from which a cross shape emerges, this being contained within concentric diamond shaped grooves that continue out towards the edges of the stone.
-I'm not entirely convinced that the design is prehistoric although Eric Cowling suggested that it may have been a cist cover - which sounds plausible and it is also listed by the Ilkley Archaeology Group as stone 208.
+The second stone (photograph below) has also been moved from its original position, this time from Adel Moor where it was discovered in 1870 during clearance and is known to have been found with a collection of flint arrowheads.
+This square slab propped up against a wall close to the Plague Stone has a very unusual design for this region - it consists of a central circular depression from which a cross shape emerges, this being contained within concentric diamond shaped grooves that continue out towards the edges of the stone.
+I'm not entirely convinced that the design is prehistoric although Eric Cowling suggested that it may have been a cist cover which sounds plausible and it is also listed by the Ilkley Archaeology Group as stone 208.

 Suggested Date: Bronze Age

 PRAWR = Prehistoric Rock Art of the West Riding (Boughey and Vickerman 2003)

 Back to Map | Home